hotosm/docs/docs/dev-guide/containers-101.md

 - In the graphic above, Docker would be the **Container Engine**.
 It is what actually executes the commands to run the container and keep it running.
 - Docker runs on your local machine with single containers.
-  The Docker Inc made a product called Docker Swarm, to allow for the management of containers across a fleet of servers.
+  Docker Inc made a product called Docker Swarm, to allow for the management of containers across a fleet of servers.
   It essentially lost the battle to a Google-backed tool called Kubernetes.
 - Kubernetes is a container orchestration tool and now the standard for